esase/tiny-skeleton/docs/index.rst

 -------------

 On the router initialization step the router tries to find a matched route analyzing a request string and registered routes.
-There are three possible events triggered by the router:
+There are three possible events triggered by the router init method:

 * :code:`RouteEvent::EVENT_BEFORE_MATCHING_ROUTE` - triggers before start matching routes.
 * :code:`RouteEvent::EVENT_AFTER_MATCHING_ROUTE` - triggers after a route is found.